Signalling Connection Control Part: Published specification

 The base SCCP specification is defined by the ITU-T, in recommendations Q.711 to Q.714, with additional information to implementors provided by Q.715 and Q.716.
 There are, however, regional variations defined by local standards bodies.
 In the United States, ANSI publishes its modifications to Q.713 as ANSI T1.112.
 The TTC publishes as JT-Q.711 to JT-Q.714, and Europe ETSI publishes ETSI EN 300-009-1: both of which document their modifications to the ITU-T specifications.

 Routing facilities beyond MTP

-Although MTP provides routing capabilities based upon the Point Code, SCCP allows routing using a Point Code and Subsystem number or a Global Title.
+Although MTP provides routing capabilities based on the Point Code, SCCP allows routing using a Point Code and Subsystem number or a Global Title.

 A Point Code is used to address a particular node on the network, whereas a Subsystem number addresses a specific application available on that node.
 SCCP employs a process called Global Title Translation to determine Point Codes from Global Titles so as to instruct MTP on where to route messages.

 SCCP messages contain parameters which describe the type of addressing used, and how the message should be routed: